Le Havre, the City Rebuilt by Auguste Perret

 The cultural and administrative centers, having been completely destroyed, were quickly set to rebuild in order to regain the original structures and significance.
 Auguste Perret, a renowned constructor and chief architect of the city, was commissioned to take on this rebuild in 1945.
 The rebuild was completed in 1964, after nearly two decades of work.
 The new structure carried with it modern and contemporary aspects, as well as containing touches of the old cultural values.

-Many other cities were damaged during the war, and they also rebuilt later.
-Still, Le Havre carries a unique importance due to the solitary and unity in the planning of rebuilding.
+Many other cities were damaged during the war, and they were also rebuilt later.
+Still, Le Havre carries unique importance due to the solitary and unity in the planning of rebuilding.
 It reflects the shade of earlier historical structures that were preserved and reconstructed during the rebuilding.
-There were many streets and squares that represent the old historical structure that kept and included in the rebuilding.
+There were many streets and squares that represent the old historical structure that was kept and included in the rebuilding.
 Le Havre has become a model showcasing Auguste Perret’s planning of the urban city and also his architecture designing capabilities.